UAlina/adutkina/content/authors/admin/_index.md

 website: ""
 ---

-Alina is a second-year student of the Faculty of Physics, Mathematics and Natural Sciences in the direction of applied computer science.
+Alina is a third-year student of the Faculty of Physics, Mathematics and Natural Sciences in the direction of applied computer science.